dcross17/cybersec-db-dashboard/README.txt

+This project originated as a collaboration with [Dawson Herrington](https://github.com/dawson-herrington) for Oregon State University's CS340 (Spring 2025).
+This version includes my personal UI layout, CRUD logic, and post-submission improvements.

 # CS340-Project
 All code is based originally (then modified) on the CS340 starter code except:
 - The specifics of our procedures in PL.SQL